44yyyy/LLM-Security-Proxy/README.md

 After the filter was applied to the prompt, the request is completed, with the AI response now being returned to us.

 ## 3. Prompt Injection (Algorithmic Bias)
 As an additional feature, I attempted to implement a prompt injection blocker.
-To do this, I used a lightweight Hugging Face model (`protectai/deberta-v3-base-prompt-injection-v2`) to analyze incoming text and drop malicious jailbreaks.
-The function ```is_prompt_inject``` (description) evaluated the input and dropped the payload with a 403 Forbidden error if the model flagged it with a high confidence score.
+To do this, I used the `protectai/deberta-v3-base-prompt-injection-v2` model to analyze incoming text and drop malicious prompt injection attempts.
+The function ```is_prompt_inject``` evaluates the input and drops a payload with a 403 Forbidden error if the model flagged it malicious with a high confidence score.

 **Setup:**